 - (d) One hundred feet between a well or reservoir and a: - 1.
-Bulk surface storage tank with a capacity greater than 1,500 gallons or any bulk buried storage tank regardless of capacity, including, for both surface or buried tanks, associated buried piping for any solid, semi-solid or liquid product but not including those regulated under par. (b) 12.
+Bulk surface storage tank with a capacity greater than 1,500 gallons or any bulk buried storage tank regardless of capacity, including, for both surface or buried tanks, associated buried piping for any solid, semi-solid or liquid product but not including those regulated under par (b) 12.
 This subdivision includes, but is not limited to petroleum product tanks, waste oil tanks and pesticide or fertilizer storage tanks not regulated under par. (a) 11.
 This subdivision does not include septic, holding and manure reception tanks, or liquified petroleum gas tanks as specified in ch.
-Comm 11. - 2.
-Liquid-tight, fabricated manure or silage storage structure, in ground or at ground surface; - 3.
+Comm 11. - Liquid-tight, fabricated manure or silage storage structure, in ground or at ground surface; - 3.
 Wastewater treatment plant structure, conveyance or treatment unit; or - 4.
 Dry fertilizer or pesticide storage building or area when more than 100 pounds of either or both materials are stored; - 5.
 Well, drillhole or water system used for the underground placement of any waste, surface or subsurface water or any substance as defined in s.
 160.01 (8), Stats.; - 6.
-Stormwater infiltration basin; - 7.
-Uncovered storage of silage on the ground surface; - 8.
-Water-tight silage storage trench or pit; or - 9.
-Lift station. - राज्य । एवं क्रुप्तियो सक्त संबद्धाः (e) Two hundred feet between a school well and a soil absorption unit receiving less than 8,000 gallons per day, existing or abandoned.
+Stormwater infiltration basin: - 7.
+Uncovered storage of silage on the ground surface;

-- (ee) One hundred fifty feet between a well or reservoir and a temporary manure stack. - (f) Two hundred fifty feet between a well or reservoir and a: - 1.
-Manure stack; - 2.
-Earthen or excavated manure storage structure;
+- 8. Water-tight silage storage trench or pit; or - Lift station - (e) Two hundred feet between a school well and a soil absorption unit receiving less than 8,000 gallons per day, existing or abandoned. - (ee) One hundred fifty feet between a well or reservoir and a temporary manure stack. - (f) Two hundred fifty feet between a well or reservoir and a: - Manure stack. - 2.
+Earthen or excavated manure storage structure.

 Note: Variances from the separating distances may be granted as specified in s.
-NR 812.43 for earthen storage and manure stacks constructed and maintained to the specifications of Soil Conservation Standards No. 425 or 312, respectively.
+NR 812 43 for earthen storage and manure stacks constructed and maintained to the specifications of Soil Conservation Standards No. 425 or 312, respectively.

-- 3. Soil absorption unit receiving 8,000 or more gallons per day, existing, abandoned, or alternate; - 4.
-Sludge landspreading or drying area; - 5.
-An earthen silage storage trench or pit; - 6.
-Liquid waste disposal system including, but not limited to a treatment pond or lagoon, ridge and furrow system and spray irrigation system:
+- 3. Soil absorption unit receiving 8,000 or more gallons per day, existing, abandoned, or alternate - 4.
+Sludge landspreading or drying area. - 5 An earthen silage storage trench or pit. - 6.
+Liquid waste disposal system including, but not limited to a treatment pond or lagoon, ridge and furrow system and spray irrigation system.

 Note: Variance from this separating distance may be granted for treatment ponds or lagoons constructed and maintained to an approval granted under ch.
-NR 213.
+NR 213

-- 7. Salvage yard;

-- 8. A salt or deicing material storage area including the building structure and the surrounding area where the material is transferred to vehicles.
-This subdivision does not include bagged deicing material;

-- Solid waste processing facility; or

-Solid waste transfer facility

-- (g) Twelve hundred feet between a well or reservoir and: Bare - 1.
+- 7. Salvage yard. - 8.
+A salt or deicing material storage area including the building structure and the surrounding area where the material is transferred to vehicles.
+This subdivision does not include bagged deicing material. - 9 Solid waste processing facility. - 10.
+Solid waste transfer facility. - 11.
+The boundaries of a landspreading facility for spreading of petroleum-contaminated soil regulated under ch.
+NR 718 while that facility is in operation. - (g) Twelve hundred feet between a well or reservoir and: - 1.
 The nearest edge of an existing, proposed or abandoned landfill, measured to the nearest fill area of abandoned landfills, if known, otherwise measured to the nearest property line; - 2.
-The nearest edge of a coal storage area in excess of 500 - 3.
-A hazardous waste treatment facility regulated by the department.
+The nearest edge of a coal storage area in excess of 500 tons; or - A hazardous waste treatment facility regulated by the department.